The Health Impacts

 - The main cause of such deaths is alcohol-related liver disease, followed by mental and behavioural diseases due to use of alcohol

-- Males accounted for nearly two-thirds (65%) of alcohol-specific deaths in 2019
+- Males accounted for over two-thirds (69%) of alcohol-specific deaths

 Alcohol-attributable deaths (AADs) refer to deaths caused by 20 wholly (i.e. 'alcohol-specific') and 30 partially attributable conditions.
 Partially attributable conditions include several cancers, coronary heart disease and stroke.

 In 2018, NHS Health Scotland and ScotPHO published a report on "Hospital admissions, deaths and overall burden of disease attributable to alcohol consumption in Scotland".
 This provides information on deaths attributable to alcohol consumption in 2015:

 - There were an estimated 3,705 deaths attributable to alcohol consumption in 2015 among adults aged 16 years and over in Scotland.
 This equates to 6.5% of the total number of deaths (57,327)

 - Men were almost twice as likely to die from an alcohol-attributable condition in 2015 compared with women (8.4% and 4.7%, respectively)

 - More than one in four (28%) alcohol-attributable deaths were due to cancer

 - Main causes of AADs for people under 35 are intentional self-harm, traffic accidents and poisoning